boutproject/BOUT-dev/manual/sphinx/user_docs/physics_models.rst

 in terms of an initial “background” quantity and a time-evolving perturbation, for example :math:`\rho(t) \rightarrow \rho_0 +
 \tilde{\rho}(t)`.
-For this reason, **the initialisation of all variables passed to the ``bout_solve`` function is a combination of small-amplitude gaussians and waves; the user is expected to have performed this separation into background and perturbed quantities.**
+For this reason, **the initialisation of all variables passed to the `PhysicsModel::bout_solve` function is a combination of small-amplitude gaussians and waves; the user is expected to have performed this separation into background and perturbed quantities.**

 To read in a quantity from a grid file, there is the ``mesh->get`` function::